Shepton High School

 Shepton High School is a secondary school in Plano, Texas (USA), serving grades nine and ten.
 It is part of the Plano Independent School District.
 In Plano ISD, high school freshmen and sophomores attend one of six high schools.
 Juniors and seniors attend "senior high schools."
 Renner and Frankford middle schools feed into Shepton.
 Shepton High School feeds into Plano West Senior High School along with Jasper High School.

 Shepton High School maintains a population of over 1,500 students.
 Kathy King was the principal for eight years ending with the 2005-2006 school year.
 Burt Smith held the role from 2006–12, during which he won the Texas Association of School Administrators "Administrator of the Year" award for the region.

 History

 Shepton High School is the second largest freshman/sophomore high school in PISD and was built on land once owned by Joseph W. Shepard.

-The current principal of Shepton High School is David Jones.
+The current principal of Shepton High School is Courtney Washington, who was appointed in 2023.

 Shepton High School opened in 1984 at its current location.
 To accommodate the growth in the city, it moved to a larger facility from 1990-1998, located on Parker Road (and the current location of Plano West Senior High School).
 Shepton has since moved back to its original location and undergone many renovations to the building.
 In 2016, voters in Plano ISD approved a $481 million dollar bond package, with a substantial amount dedicated to Shepton campus renovations.